ietf-wg-dult/threat-model/draft-ietf-dult-threat-model.md

 ### Finding Tracking Tags

 Even after a location tracker is detected through passive or active scanning, a user may have difficulty in locating it.
 For example, a Tag may be buried under a vehicle cushion.
 Platforms should allow users who have discovered a tracker through passive or active scanning to request that the tracker signal its presence.
-This assistance should be done in a way that is accessible to users with sensory or other impairments by using multimodal signals as described in {{tracking-Tag-alerts}}.
+This assistance should be done in a way that is accessible to users with sensory or other impairments by using multimodal signals as described in {{tracking-tag-alerts}}.
 Platforms may also implement other methods to assist in locating trackers, such as precision finding using Ultra-wideband.

 ### Disabling Tracking Tags

 In order to effectively prevent unwanted location tracking, users should be able to disable location tracker Tags.
 This includes a Non-Owner user being tracked by a Tag's Owner, as well as an Owner user who believes that an Attacker is using their own Tag to track them.
-Platforms should provide instructions for disabling tracking Tags once they are located.
-Platforms should also consider allowing tracking Tags to be disabled remotely.
+Platforms should provide instructions for disabling Location-tracking Tags once they are located.
+Platforms should also consider allowing Location-tracking Tags to be disabled remotely.

 Beyond simple deactivation, users should also receive guidance on additional steps they may take, depending on their specific situation: